-Rangers, police apprehended 7 terrorists, 20 Afghan suspects
+Rangers, police apprehend 7 terrorists, 20 Afghan suspects

 RAWALPINDI, Aug 16 (APP): Pakistan Rangers Punjab along with police and

-intelligence agencies carried Intelligence Based Operations (IBOs) in Attock, Dera Ghazi Khan and Lahore and apprehended seven terrorists and 20 Afghan suspects during the last 72 hours.
+in Attock, Dera Ghazi Khan and Lahore and apprehended seven terrorists and 20 Afghan suspects during the last 72 hours.

 According to an Inter Services Public Relations statement issued

-here on Wednesday, huge quantity of explosive, illegal/automatic weapons and ammunition were also recovered.
+weapons and ammunition were also recovered.

-The terrorists are affiliated with banned TTP/TTS.
-The explosive and
+The terrorists are affiliated with the banned TTP/TTS.
+The explosives

-weapons were likely to be used for terrorist activities in major cities of Punjab.
+and weapons were likely to be used for terrorist activities in major cities of Punjab.

-Rangers, police apprehended 7 terrorists, 20 Afghan suspects
+Rangers, police apprehend 7 terrorists, 20 Afghan suspects

 RAWALPINDI, Aug 16 (APP): Pakistan Rangers Punjab along with police and